arsu4ka/todo-auth/README.md

-# TODO REST API build with Go (Gin, GORM) using JWT
+# TODO REST API built with Go (Gin, GORM) using JWT